haskell-org/summer-of-haskell/content/ideas/issue-wanted.md

 issues using GitHub labels and various metadata fields from `.cabal` files (like `category`).

-The project contains several parts:

-1. Haskell process that syncs information about Haskell repositories at GitHub.
-2. Haskell backend that provides REST API for fetched information.
-3. Elm frontend that displays this information.

 The benefits of this project are the following:

 1. With `issue-wanted` it's more accessible for beginners to find interesting